1.19. Barebox Bootchooser¶

 1.19.5.1.3.
 Recovery¶

-Recovery will only be called when all boot targets are not startable (That is, no valid kernel found or read failure).
-Once a boot target is startable (a valid kernel is found and started) bootchooser will never fall through to the recovery boot target.
+Recovery will only be called if none of the boot targets are startable.
+As long as one boot target is startable, bootchooser will never fall through to the recovery boot target.

 1.19.5.2.
 Scenario 2¶

-A boot target that was booted three times without success shall never be booted again (except after update or user interaction).
+Boot targets that were booted three times unsuccessfully shall never be booted again (except after update or user interaction).

 1.19.5.2.1.
 Settings¶